-- the safety of our inspectors who operate as lone workers; - inadequate servicing of rural areas; - restricted capacity to handle large or complicated prosecutions; and - limited ability to change illegal behaviours through education rather than prosecution.
+- the safety of our inspectors who operate as lone workers; - inadequate servicing of rural areas; - restricted capacity to respond to engage with welfare incidents in the racing industry; - restricted capacity to handle large or complicated prosecutions; - inability to proactively investigate and respond to issues such as puppy farming and online puppy scams; and - limited ability to influence behaviours through education rather than prosecution.

 The RSPCA has actively pursued efficiencies in operations and cost reduction strategies.

-However, as an agent of the government in enforcement of the Animal Welfare Act, we would also seek assistance from the government with investigating other cost reduction opportunities.
+However, as an agent of the government in enforcement of the Animal Welfare Act, we would also appreciate assistance from the government with implementing other cost reduction opportunities.